 Final thoughts…

-You might have thought that a holiday in the Caribbean was beyond your budget, but we hope these ideas have made it feel more accessible.
+You might have thought that a holiday in the Caribbean was beyond your budget, but we hope this article has made it feel more accessible.

-By staying in small hotels or guesthouses, eating local food, and using public transport, you’ll not only save pennies but experience the culture of the Caribbean.
-And, if you’re willing to travel in the low season, you can pick up flight deals.
+By staying in small hotels or guesthouses, eating local food, and using public transport, you’ll not only save money but experience the culture of the Caribbean.
+And, if you’re willing to travel in the low season, you can pick up travel deals.
 However, June to November is also hurricane season, so it’s worth checking whether your destination will likely be affected before booking.

-For more affordable travel ideas, check out our articles; 12 of the cheapest countries to visit in 2024 and 13 ways to reduce holiday costs.
+For more affordable travel ideas, check out our articles: 12 of the cheapest countries to visit and 13 ways to reduce holiday costs.

 Looking to book your next getaway?